How to Tip in China

 If the travelers enjoy wonderful service, a tip is expected in some areas in China.

-Travelers tend to give 1 or 2 USD as a tip to the waiters and maids in high-level western style restaurants.
+Travelers tend to give 1 or 2 USD as a tip to the waiters and maids in high-level Western-style restaurants.
 But if travelers are very happy with the unexpected services in the fine restaurants, customers can leave more money as a tip which depends on customers’ decisions.

 Bellboys in high-level hotels who take the luggage for the customers will get a tip of about 1 USD for every piece of luggage.
-Tour guides and drivers are another groups to get a tip in China.
+Tour guides and drivers are another group to get a tip in China.
 For reference only, tour guides usually get 80 to 150 CNY per day as a tip and the drivers get 40 to 75 CNY as a tip every day.
 The service charge on the Yangtze River Cruise between Chongqing to Yichang in Hubei Province is about 24 USD/150 CNY per person.

 Who You May Not Tip